Time off management

 Holiday requests forms – what they should include

-Holiday request forms be a simple formality, but you think about what they have to include before creating one.
-Our free template provides you with all the necessities, but as a reminder, here's what to include if you're building your own:
+Holiday request forms may seem like a simple formality, but there are certain elements they need to include.
+Our free holiday form template contains these already, but here's a reminder if you're building your own:

 • Employee's name